-This prospectus supplement updates and supplements the Prospectus with the information contained in our quarterly report on Form 10-Q for the quarter ended September 30, 2022, filed with the Securities and Exchange Commission ("SEC") on November 9, 2022.
+This prospectus supplement updates and supplements the Prospectus with the information contained in our quarterly report on Form 10-Q for the quarter ended September 30, 2022, filed with the Securities and Exchange Commission ("SEC") on November 9, 2022 (collectively, the "Information").
 Accordingly, we have attached the Form 10-Q to this prospectus supplement.